gparraMstr/nba-draft-analysis/README.md

 # Project Name

-A TypeScript project for analyzing and managing NBA draft data.
-This project includes utility functions to process player data, such as counting players by draft rounds, and provides unit tests using Jest to ensure accuracy.
+This TypeScript project provides tools for analyzing and managing NBA draft data.
+It includes a variety of utility functions for processing player data, such as counting players by draft rounds, along with unit tests implemented in Jest to ensure code accuracy and reliability.
+You can view the full **assessment requirements** [here](NBA-Initial-Assessment.html).

-Review **requirements** for this assessment [here](NBA-Initial-Assessment.html).
+There are two ways to test and validate this assessment:

+1. **Using CodePen**: You can validate functionality directly on CodePen by pasting the contents of the files under the `dist` folder into a new CodePen project.
+For detailed instructions, refer to the [CodePen Deployment and Test](#codepen-deployment-and-test) section below.

+2. **Command Line Testing**: You can build and test the project from the command line using **NPM**.
+The project can be run, built, and tested through various NPM scripts, which are documented in the [Usage](#usage) and [Command Line Testing](#command-line-testing) sections.

 ## Table of Contents
 - [Project Overview](#project-overview)